Greek Yogurt on Keto: Is It Keto-Friendly At All?

 But are yogurt and its Greek brother keto-friendly?
 As is often the case, it all comes down to details.

-With an average tolerance level of 50 grams of carbohydrates per day, yogurt can quickly spell doom on a keto diet.
+With an average tolerance of 50 grams of carbohydrates daily, yogurt can quickly spell doom on a keto diet.

 In this article, you’ll learn which yogurt can and can’t fit into a balanced, low-carb, high-fat diet.